Selecting the Right Product

 There are many types of rigid and inflatable SUPS.
 Here we break the category into four main styles.

-Flat Water Race or Touring Board— These boards are typically long (12'-14'+), narrow (less than 28" wide) and with a displacement hull that makes them very fast.
-They are not very stable and therefore not recommended for beginners.
+Flat Water Race or Touring Board— These boards are typically longer (12'-14'+), narrower (less than 28" wide), and with a displacement hull (v-shaped) that makes them very fast.
+They are usually not very stable and therefore are not recommended for beginners.
 These are for intermediate and advanced riders who want to get across flat water as fast as possible.
-Prices start around $1500 and go way, way up.
+Prices normally start around $1500 and go way, way up.

-According to some longtime paddlers, more people should invest in a touring board to enjoy the speed and range they provide.
-We don't disagree, cruising along at a good clip is a satisfying experience.
+According to some longtime paddlers, more people should invest in a touring board to enjoy the fasters speeds and longer ranges that they provide.
+We don't disagree; cruising along at a good clip is a satisfying experience.
 If this sounds interesting, take a look at the Red Paddle Co Voyager, our top pick for touring.

 Flat Water Recreation Board— These are the all-around boards.
-They are typically wide, stable, and 10-12 feet.
+They are typically wide, stable, and 10-12 feet in length.
 They are the best boards for choppy water and can be fun for a variety of paddling activities.
 They are not particularly fast compared to race boards, but they are faster than a surfing paddle board shape.
-Prices are $500-2500.
+Prices are usually anywhere from $500-2500.

-Recreational boards are middle of the road options that are great for beginner and intermediate paddlers looking to have a good time.
+Recreational boards are middle of the road options that are great for beginner and intermediate paddlers looking to have fun in a variety of conditions.
 If that sounds like you, take a look at our Editor's Choice, the Hala Carbon Straight Up.
 We love the quality and versatility of this board.
 It has an on-deck cargo system, extra D rings, comfortable handle straps, and three easy to remove/secure fins.
 This board also has a pump hose with universal ends.

 Surfing Paddle Board— This is a surfboard on steroids.
 It has the shape of a shortboard or longboard but is much thicker, wider, and usually longer.
 The rails are narrow to be able to cut into the wave face.
 Prices are typically $1000-1800.

-Whether selecting an inflatable and or a rigid board, the first thing to consider when deciding on a SUP is its dimensions.
+Whether selecting an inflatable model or a rigid board, the first thing to consider when deciding on which model to choose should be its dimensions.

 - Width - Generally, the wider the board, the more stable it is.
 Wider boards are also slower, so racers generally have narrow boards (the back is narrower than 28 inches) while beginners typically benefit from a board that is 31 inches or wider.